 Of course when Pinterest came online I had to join.
 It's a great place to promote one's work, as long as it has a picture attached.
 I have trouble keeping up with it, but it's one site I'm glad I joined and it's fun when I have time for it.

 In 2012 I found out about Tumblr, and started five blogs there.
-I like Tumbler for some kinds of posts .
+I like Tumblr for some kinds of posts .
 I just don't often get around to posting.
 It's a bit like Pinterest in that you reblog and comment on what others have blogged.
 I don't much like the mechanics of posting.
-I now have seven blogs there under two different accounts
+I now have seven blogs there under two different accounts.

 We Are All So Interconnected